Ultra-Zactimus/mySecondCodeReview/README.md

 Under the tutorship of Epicodus
 #

-This document is a Work-in-Progress.
-It contains all the key elements of coding in HTML including JavaScript.
+This document contains all the key elements of coding in HTML including JavaScript, CSS and many important HTML types.
 Document is a quiz to determine which programming launguage the user should study.
-This answer is based on 5 questions which 2 choices in each.
+This answer is determined off of 5 questions with 3 choices in each.
+Document demonstrates the funcionality to using bracnhing as well as the .show() and .hide() functions.
 #

 Link to Document: